scikit-learn-contrib/MAPIE/doc/theoretical_description_calibration.rst

 the corresponding class (see [1] Section 2).
 This framework offers to apply binary calibration techniques to multi-class calibration.

-More intuitively, top-label calibration simply performs a binary calibration (such as Platt scaling or isotonic regression) on the highest score AND the corresponding class, whereas confidence calibration only calibrate on the highest score (see [1] Section 2).
+More intuitively, top-label calibration simply performs a binary calibration (such as Platt scaling or isotonic regression) on the highest score and the corresponding class, whereas confidence calibration only calibrates on the highest score (see [1] Section 2).

 Let :math:`c` be the classifier and :math:`h` be the maximum score from the classifier.
 The couple :math:`(c, h)` is calibrated according to Top-Label calibration if: